Trigger (Only Fools and Horses): Appearances

-Trigger first appeared on Only Fools and Horses in the first episode and appeared regularly throughout the entire show's run.
+Trigger appeared in the first episode and continued to appear regularly throughout the entire show's run.
 He is an example of a breakout character in that he became popular with the show's audience, despite his status as a minor, supporting character.

-Trigger appears as a teenager in the Only Fools and Horses prequel series, Rock & Chips.
+Trigger is later mentioned occasionally in the sequel series The Green Green Grass.
+Marlene's sister Petunia mentions Trigger as the only remaining regular at the Nag's Head, referring to him as "Forrest Gump's dopey friend".
+He later appears as a teenager in the Only Fools and Horses prequel series, Rock & Chips.
 He is a relatively minor character in the prequel series, but in "The Frog and the Pussycat", Violet Trotter, Del's grandmother, mentions Grandad's affair with Trigger's grandmother, Alice Ball.
 This is the first time in the Only Fools and Horses franchise that Trigger's real name is mentioned.
 At one point in the pilot episode, Reg asks Del and Jumbo if Trigger is mentally OK, since he once spotted Trigger laughing at a television set which was turned off.

 Trigger was scripted to appear in the 2014 Only Fools and Horses sketch for Sport Relief, but Lloyd-Pack died on 15 January 2014, from pancreatic cancer.
 The script was subsequently rewritten to omit his role, although it is mentioned in the sketch that Trigger cannot assist Del and Rodney with their latest business venture because he is working at the market.
 The sketch was dedicated to the memory of Lloyd-Pack and John Sullivan.